UDOOboard/Vision-Docs/docs/02_Hardware_References/03_Video_Output.md

 #### eDP Connector

-On the boottom side of UDDO VISION is located the embedded Display Port connector.
+On the bottom side of UDDO VISION is located the embedded Display Port connector.
 To use a display connected to this type of port, you need a connector type STARCONN p/n 300E30-0110RA-G3 or equivalent.

 The maximum resolution available is 3840 x 2160 @60Hz.